shadowsocks/shadowsocks-org/docs/doc/advanced.md

 ### Step 2, Tune the kernel parameters

-The priciples of tuning parameters for shadowsocks are
+The principles of tuning parameters for shadowsocks are

-1. Reuse ports and conections as soon as possible.
+1. Reuse ports and connections as soon as possible.
 2. Enlarge the queues and buffers as large as possible.
 3. Choose the TCP congestion algorithm for large latency and high throughput.